gosbd/gosbd/README.md

 ## Motivation

-Sentence Boundary Disambiguation (SBD) is a step in the preprocessing pipeline of Natural Language Processing (NLP).
-It involves the task of correctly identifying the boundaries of sentences within a block of text, which is fundamental for subsequent tasks such as Machine Translation, Named Entity Recognition, and Coreference Resolution.
+Sentence splitting is a crucial step in the preprocessing pipeline of Natural Language Processing (NLP) tasks, especially for building Retrieval Augmented Generation (RAG) systems.
+RAG systems rely on accurately segmented sentences to retrieve relevant information and generate coherent responses.

-The importance of accurate sentence segmentation has been amplified with the widespread use of Large Language Models (LLMs).
-While the libraries [pragmatic_segmenter](https://github.com/diasks2/pragmatic_segmenter) and [pySBD](https://github.com/nipunsadvilkar/pySBD) are known for their high accuracy and efficiency, there are no equivalent libraries available in Go.
+While libraries like pragmatic_segmenter and pySBD are known for their high accuracy and efficiency in sentence splitting, there are no equivalent libraries available in Go.
+This poses a challenge for developers building RAG systems in Go, as they need to rely on external libraries or implement their own sentence splitting logic.

-This library seeks to bridge this gap by offering a rule-based sentence segmentation solution in Go.
-The ability to perform sentence segmentation in Go offers significant advantages, especially when using LLMs via an API.
-For instance, it allows tasks such as Retrieval Augmented Generation (RAG) and summarization to be completed entirely within Go.
-This not only streamlines the development process, but it can also lead to faster execution times due to Go's performance characteristics.
+GoSBD aims to bridge this gap by providing a reliable and efficient sentence splitting solution in Go.
+By offering a native Go library for sentence splitting, GoSBD simplifies the process of building RAG systems and other NLP applications entirely within the Go ecosystem.
+This not only streamlines the development workflow but also enables faster execution times by leveraging Go's performance characteristics.

 ## Acknowledgement